Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 If you prefer water activities, head to Lake Alqueva for boat rides and water sports.

-There are also a bunch of trails that will give you scenic views of the Alentejo countryside, including picturesque cork oaks and cork trees.
+There are also several trails that will give you scenic views of the Alentejo countryside, including picturesque cork oaks and cork trees.

-The city’s gardens, such as Jardim Público de Évora, are perfect for a peaceful stroll.
+The city’s gardens, such as Jardim Público de Évora, are perfect for a peaceful day or just a few hours.

-You can look at some interesting ruins and statues, but no one will blame you for having a quiet picnic next to the water.
+You can look at some interesting ruins and statues, but no one will blame you for having a quiet picnic beside the water.

 You can’t go wrong with food and wine in Portugal, but if you want somewhere particularly noteworthy, consider some of the following options.